 Now all you need to do is take two forks and start shredding the meat.
 Discard any big fatty pieces.
 If you want, you can cut up the peppers and stir those into the meat mixture.
 I ate mine with the peppers but didn’t cut them up into the meat to serve.
 Serve on mashed potatoes, rice or on a roll with a slice of provolone or mozzarella cheese.

 CRAVING MORE DELICIOUS RECIPES?
-YOU GOTTA TRY THESE POPULAR RECIPES!

-- Take a paper towel and make sure you dry both sides of the pot roast.
+- Take a paper towel and make sure you dry both sides of the 2-3 pound chuck roast.
 Season with a little bit of salt and pepper.
 Once the skillet is nice and hot, add the roast.
 Using tongs, flip the meat over and sear the other side of the roast for another 2-3 minutes.

 - Cover and cook on low for 8 hours.
 DO NOT open the lid.
 It’s tempting but leave it alone!

 - After it has cooked, take two forks and start shredding the meat.
 Discard any big fatty pieces.
 Then serve.

 - Do not rush this recipe.
 Do not cook on high.
 This will only work when cooked slowly on low.
 And definitely do not open the lid (trust me, this makes a difference!)